CSC207-2022F-UofT/course-project-rogue/readme.md

   * **WinEvent**  Tested only enter(), because trigger will only have a visual display and no other changes made.
   * **WallEvent** Only test enter(), because triggering the event will not result in anything (and the player isn't supposed to trigger them in the first place).
   * **No Event** Tested only enter(), because trigger will only have a visual display and no other changes made.
+* **Entity Creation**
+  * **Player** Test file reader to search for data of a specific player with the requested key to value combination and return relevant data to create the requested player.
+  * **Monster** Test file reader to search for data of a specific monster with the requested key to value combination and return relevant data to create the requested monster.